xtrm0/csd-blog/website/content/2023/fifo-lru.md

 We have demonstrated reinsertion as an example of LP and the use of a small probationary FIFO queue as an example of QD.
 However, these are not the only techniques.
 For example, reinsertion can leverage different metrics to decide whether the object should be reinserted.
 Besides reinsertion, several other techniques are often used to reduce promotion and improve scalability, e.g., periodic promotion, batched promotion, promoting old objects only, and promoting with try-lock.
 Although these techniques do not fall into our strict definition of **lazy promotion** (promotion on eviction), many of them effectively retain popular objects from being evicted.
-On the **quick demotion** side, besides the small probationary FIFO queue, one can leverage other techniques to define and discover unpopular objects such as Hyperbolic and LHD.
+On the **quick demotion** side, besides the small probationary FIFO queue, one can leverage other techniques to define and discover unpopular objects such as [Hyperbolic](https://www.usenix.org/system/files/conference/atc17/atc17-blankstein.pdf) and [LHD](https://www.usenix.org/system/files/conference/nsdi18/nsdi18-beckmann.pdf).
-Moreover, admission algorithms, e.g., TinyLFU, Bloom Filter, probabilistic, and ML-based admission algorithms, can be viewed as a form of QD --- albeit some of them are too aggressive at demotion (rejecting objects from entering the cache).
+Moreover, admission algorithms, e.g., [TinyLFU](https://dl.acm.org/doi/pdf/10.1145/3149371), Bloom Filter, probabilistic, and [ML-based admission algorithms](https://www.usenix.org/system/files/nsdi19-eisenman.pdf), can be viewed as a form of QD --- though some of them are too aggressive at demotion (rejecting objects from entering the cache).

-Note that QD bears similarity with some generational garbage collection algorithms, which separately store short-lived and long-lived data in young-gen and old-gen heaps.
+Note that QD bears similarity with some [generational garbage collection algorithms](https://wiki.c2.com/?GenerationalGarbageCollection), which separately store short-lived and long-lived data in young-gen and old-gen heaps.
 Therefore, ideas from garbage collection may be borrowed to strengthen cache eviction algorithms.

 The design of <span style="font-family:arial; font-variant-cap:small-caps">QD-LP-FIFO</span> opens the door to designing simple yet efficient cache eviction algorithms by innovating on LP and QD techniques.
 And we envision future eviction algorithms can be designed like building LEGO --- adding **lazy promotion** and **quick demotion** on top of a base eviction algorithm.